nap/jaro-winkler-distance/README.md

 P │ 1          ╎
 E │   1          ╎
 N │     1          ╎
-N │       1          ╎          Symbole '╎' represent the sliding window's
+N │       1          ╎           Symbols '╎' represent the sliding windows
-S │             1      ╎        boundry in the second string where we look Y │ ╎             1      ╎          for the first string's character.
+S │             1      ╎        boundary in the second string where we look Y │ ╎             1      ╎           for the first string's character.
 L │   ╎             1      ╎
 V │     ╎             1                   d = 5 in this example.
 A │       ╎                 1